 Denim waste can also be toxic to both land animals, and aquatic life, when the wastewater is washed down the stream and flown into the rivers.
 It has been also found that the dangerous Manganese, a hard metal, has been found in rivers.
 Mangese can cause lung and liver disturbances, possible declines in blood pressure, and even brain damage.
 Many animals with even a small exposure to Mangese can have a very small chance of survival.

 It’s great to point out problems, but there is no point doing so if we bring no solutions.
 While a lot of old, unfriendly methods used from years ago are still present, some reliable alternatives are available.
 For example, companies such as Jeanologia bring highly advanced eco-technologies for fabric and garment finishing.
 Their methods eliminate the painful process which impacts the health of the environment and the worker.

-We can also reduce our spending on denim by using ethically and sustainably alternatives.
+We can also reduce our spending on denim by using ethical and sustainable alternatives.
 Before shopping, make sure that the brand you are buying is transparent on the process and check if they re-invest into the working conditions of their workers and the farmers from which they get the cotton.

 To conclude, our environment must not suffer from something that we can change.
 We must stand up and show to brands that denim can be produced more ethically and sustainably.
 By being smart with our shopping and letting brands know that they can be more sustainable, we can help shift the movement one step forward.